top of page

 Screen Shot 2025-06-05 at 11_edited.jpg

-Watch the world premiere of A STONE UNTURNED, with an online Q&A 6/7 at 1 pm EDT.
-You’ll hear from parents, researchers and autism specialists, sharing the latest scientific understanding of screen time and early child development.
+Watch A STONE UNTURNED and join a live virtual event on 11/15 at 12 pm EST. You’ll hear from parents, researchers and autism specialists, sharing the latest scientific understanding of screen time and early child development.

 bottom of page